 Overscheduling Guests So There’s No Time to Play Tourist

-Many of your guests are giving up their vacation days in order to attend your wedding.
+Many of your guests are giving up their vacation days and spending money on last minute flights in order to attend your wedding.
 Overscheduling the wedding week with wedding-themed events for guests won’t give them any time to play the part of tourist and sightsee.
 You’ll want to give guests enough free time so they can sightsee and do things they are interested in at the destination.
 Better yet, incorporate tours and sightseeing into your wedding week and weekend.
 You can give guests suggestions of things to see, do, and experience in their welcome bag or on your wedding website.

 Did you go with a destination wedding for your big day?
 Share your tips for avoiding any mishaps on the special day in the comments below.